4 Things Girls Can Do to Ensure Equal Representation

 Here are four ways the young girls in your life can play a role in ensuring that they see equal representation in their lifetime.

-1. Fundraise For A Candidate Or An Organization She Loves
+1. Fundraise for a Candidate or an Organization She Loves

 From a lemonade stand to a bake sale, there are a variety of ways to donate and fundraise.
 Investments are essential to any woman’s successful run for office and come in many forms which include donors, fundraisers, house-party hosts and bundlers (small groups of people who pool their money to make one large contribution to the candidate, organization, or cause of their choosing).
 As organized and committed supporters, young girls can make a difference by donating to the campaigns of women running for office and also to organizations like She Should Run.

-2. Attend Rallies, Debates, And Club Meetings
+2. Attend Rallies, Debates, and Club Meetings

 Campaigns frequently hold events and rallies which are usually open to the public, which means they are open to the younger generations as well.
 These events are a terrific opportunity to learn more about a cause, candidate, or organization, allowing girls to show their support.
 Debates are very helpful in learning about a candidate’s stance and plans for the future.
 Hearing candidates speak helps potential supporters decide who to endorse, and get a look into what it means to run for office.
 Often, schools also have ways for girls to get involved in politics.
 Many schools now have clubs for political debate and class elections, which allow girls to take the first step in their own political careers.

-3. Write To Make Her Voice Heard
+3. Write to Make Her Voice Heard

 Writing is a great way for a girl to express her opinions.
 Maybe she is a future journalist.
 Luckily most schools have their own newspapers as a platform for students to communicate thoughts and ideas.
 Another way to express her views is by creating a blog or submitting writing to online publications for teens and kids.
 These are fantastic opportunities to share opinions, start discussions, and educate others.
 She can also write a letter to politicians or candidates to support them and express her thoughts on how her community is being run.
 She might even get a response and effect change.

-4. Ask A Woman To Run
+4. Ask a Woman to Run

 Most of us look up to a variety of women in our lives.
 Women such as our moms, our aunts and our teachers all play a role in shaping us into the person we are becoming.
 Young girls can’t vote, but they can ask the women in their life to consider running for office and encourage them to see how they can impact the lives of others too.
 Sometimes people just need a little push, and sometimes that push needs to come from the younger generations.
 She Should Run has created an easy tool to ask women to run because they know that one of the biggest problems in reaching equal representation is not that women don’t run at the same rate as men, it’s that they aren’t asked at the same rate as men.